 The Cottage Grove Prospectors & Golddiggers Club created Bohemia Mining Days waaay back in 1959 as an annual tradition to keep our community's unique and colorful history alive for future generations.
 In 1964, they began the Miners Breakfast on the Mountain event on Sunday mornings at Bohemia Saddle Park, approximately 40 miles SE of Cottage Grove in the Bohemia Mining District.
 As the event’s popularity began drawing hundreds of diners, staffing issues forced the Club to hand off the festival planning duties to a group of community volunteers who have kept the tradition alive to the present day.

 In addition to the Sunday breakfast, the Club owns and maintains the only Victorian-era home in town that is open to the public.
 It belonged to Dr. Snapp, an early doctor, and is now a museum showcasing early medical practices in the late 19th & early 20th Centuries.
-The Dr. Snapp House is one of the stops on the “time traveling train” and serves as one of the Historical Treasure Hunt checkpoints.
+The Dr. Snapp House is one of the bonus checkpoints on South River Road on our Historical Treasure Hunt.

 Other living history features this year include:

-● The BMD Historical Treasure Hunt, sponsored by the Cottage Grove Economic and Business Improvement District (EBID), returns for its second year on Friday and Saturday.
-This "time-traveling train" transports our historical treasure hunters seeking cold hard cash prizes to follow a treasure map that leads them to three local museums, historical attractions, and to businesses in our Historic Downtown District.
+● The BMD Historical Treasure Hunt returns for its third year on Friday and Saturday.
+BMD’s "time-traveling train" transports our historical treasure hunters seeking cold hard cash prizes to follow a treasure map that leads them to three local museums, historical attractions, and to businesses in our Historic Downtown District.
+Sponsored by the Economic and Business Improvement District (EBID).

 ● Living History Talks between Main Stage performances (check festival schedule)

-*A BIG thanks to the Fort Umpqua Project in Elkton, the Fort Umpqua Muzzleloaders, the Bohemia Mine Owners Association, the Cottage Grove Historical Society, the Cottage Grove Genealogical Society, the Bohemia Gold Mining Museum, the Cottage Grove Historical Museum, Roger Rue (antique engines), and the Prospectors & Golddiggers for providing this year's living history experiences.
+*A BIG thanks to the Bohemia Mine Owners Association, the Cottage Grove Historical Society, the Cottage Grove Genealogical Society, the Bohemia Gold Mining Museum, the Cottage Grove Historical Museum, Roger Rue (antique engines), Videographer Dan Hill & El Tapatio Mexican Restaurant, Director Jennifer Mandeville Schulz and her Bohemia City Players cast and crew, South Lane Wheels and Covered Bridge Tour Guides, and the Prospectors & Golddiggers for providing this year's living history experiences.